Is Stimming Such As Hand Flapping ADHD Behavior?

-Attention deficit hyperactivity disorder (ADHD) is a condition that affects nearly 10% of children in the United States at some point in their lives, as well as people with ADHD in adulthood.
+Attention deficit hyperactivity disorder (ADHD) is a condition that affects nearly 8.4% of children and 2.5% of adults in the United States at some point in their lives, as well as people with ADHD in adulthood.
 ADHD can make it more challenging to succeed in school, work, and relationships.
 This may be because of ADHD symptoms like difficulty focusing, impulse control issues, or self stimulatory behavior, also known as stimming.

 According to the American Psychiatric Association publication Diagnostic and Statistical Manual of Mental Disorders, stimming can manifest as biting nails and making repetitive sounds.
 Some autism research also links stimming to autism stimming.
 Both behavioral therapy and non-stimulant medications can help manage stimming behaviors, improve focus, and relieve anxiety in individuals with ADHD.
 Developing self-awareness of triggers can also help reduce the impact of ADHD on daily life.